orbitmines/archive/projects/_indefinite_future_projects/INDEFINITE Project - Story & Lore.md

 ---
 ##### Chapter
 *Though of course, reversibility of time was considered in physics.
 No one had dare suggest that one could locally switch to an alternate branch at will.
 Just imagine: You project to the outside universe to be one thing - innocent and and unsuspecting -, yet in secret you explore an alternate isolated branch in time which you can switch to at any moment.
-What other secrets is the*
+Which begs the*
 ***[], []***
 ***, 2XXX***